icinganalysis/icinganalysis.github.io/content/NACA-TN-2799.md

 final answer and the basic factors that define a particular anti-icing situation.
-This investigation was conducted at the NACA Lewis laboratory to simplify the method. of calculating heat and mass transfer after the basic factors (such as ambient temperature, rate of water interception, and relative velocity) are known.
-Calculations will be greatly simplified by a fundamental rearrangement of terms in the conventional equations, which will eliminate the trial-and-error calculations and. permit a rapid. graphical solution.
-The solution will be limited. to the normal range of anti-icing conditions and. to the case of surface temperatures above 32° F with liquid-water interception by the surface.
+This investigation was conducted at the NACA Lewis laboratory to simplify the method of calculating heat and mass transfer after the basic factors (such as ambient temperature, rate of water interception, and relative velocity) are known.
+Calculations will be greatly simplified by a fundamental rearrangement of terms in the conventional equations, which will eliminate the trial-and-error calculations, and permit a rapid, graphical solution.
+The solution will be limited to the normal range of anti-icing conditions and to the case of surface temperatures above 32°F with liquid-water interception by the surface.

-> Heat transfer. - The heat transfer in forced convection from a surface subjected, to water impingement and. heated above 32° F has been represented by the total heat transferred. by convection and by evaporation of surface water, plus the sensible heat change of the impinging water.
+> Heat transfer. - The heat transfer in forced convection from a surface subjected, to water impingement and. heated above 32°F has been represented by the total heat transferred. by convection and by evaporation of surface water, plus the sensible heat change of the impinging water.
 These heat-transfer processes are discussed in detail in references 1 to